cordis-lib/cordis/README.md

 - [`@cordis/store`](https://github.com/cordis-lib/cordis/tree/main/libs/store) - A simple map-like interface for holding key-value pairs - ships with an in-memory implementation

 # Contributing
 We make use of [`PNPM`](https://pnpm.js.org/) to manage our monorepo setup.
 It is expected that you have an up-to-date version of it.

+Please ensure you run `pnpm run lint` and `pnpm run build` in the root before pushing your commits.

 Please ensure that you follow our [Code Of Conduct](https://github.com/discordjs/discord.js/blob/master/.github/CODE_OF_CONDUCT.md).

+If all checks out, [Submit a Pull Request](https://github.com/cordis-lib/cordis/compare)

 # LICENSING